codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 %}

 **Resource info**
 Mouse over a node to see a tooltip for that resource.
-For detailed information, select the resource; see [Detailed resource information](#detailed-resource-information) in this article.
+For detailed information, select the resource.

 {% include
 image.html